orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/vm.md

 Required:

 - `type` (String) The type of network to attach to the VM.
-Value must be one of: `vapp` (A vApp network.
-This network is only available in your vApp structure.), `org` (An organization network.
-This network can be a network isolated or routed in your Organization.), `none` (No network.).
+Value must be one of:
+  - `vapp` A vApp network.
+This network is only available in your vApp structure.
+  - `org` An organization network.
+This network can be a network isolated or routed in your Organization.
+  - `none` No network.

 Optional:

 - `adapter_type` (String) The type of vNic to create on this interface.
-Value must be one of: `VMXNET3` (A VMXNET3 adapter it's an paravirtualized NIC designed for performance.
-VMXNET 3 offers all the features available in VMXNET 2 and adds several new features.), `E1000E` (A E1000E adapter it's an Emulated version of the Intel 82574 Gigabit Ethernet NIC.
-E1000E is the default adapter for Windows 8 and Windows Server 2012.), `VMXNET3VRDMA` (VMXNET3VRDMA adapter it's a paravirtualized NIC that supports remote direct memory access (RDMA) between virtual machines through the OFED verbs API.), `SRIOVETHERNETCARD` (SRIOVETHERNETCARD adapter it's a representation of a virtual function (VF) on a physical NIC with SR-IOV support.).
 Value defaults to `VMXNET3`.
+Value must be one of:
+  - `VMXNET3` A VMXNET3 adapter it's an paravirtualized NIC designed for performance.
+VMXNET 3 offers all the features available in VMXNET 2 and adds several new features.
+  - `E1000E` A E1000E adapter it's an Emulated version of the Intel 82574 Gigabit Ethernet NIC.
+E1000E is the default adapter for Windows 8 and Windows Server 2012.
+  - `VMXNET3VRDMA` VMXNET3VRDMA adapter it's a paravirtualized NIC that supports remote direct memory access (RDMA) between virtual machines through the OFED verbs API.
+  - `SRIOVETHERNETCARD` SRIOVETHERNETCARD adapter it's a representation of a virtual function (VF) on a physical NIC with SR-IOV support.
 - `connected` (Boolean) Whether the network interface is connected or not.
 Value defaults to `true`.
 - `ip` (String) The IP address to assign to this VM on this network.
 Must be a valid IP with net.ParseIP.
 If the value of [`<.ip_allocation_mode`](#<.ip_allocation_mode) attribute is `MANUAL` this attribute is **REQUIRED**.
 If the value of [`<.ip_allocation_mode`](#<.ip_allocation_mode) attribute is one of `DHCP`, `NONE` or `POOL` this attribute is **NULL**.
 - `ip_allocation_mode` (String) The IP allocation mode for this network.
-Value must be one of: `DHCP` (IP address is obtained from a DHCP service.), `POOL` (Static IP address is allocated automatically from defined static pool in network.), `MANUAL` (SIP address is assigned manually in the ip field.
-Must be valid IP address from static pool.), `NONE` (No IP address will be set because VM will have a NIC without network.).
 Value defaults to `DHCP`.
+Value must be one of:
+  - `DHCP` IP address is obtained from a DHCP service.
+  - `POOL` Static IP address is allocated automatically from defined static pool in network.
+  - `MANUAL` SIP address is assigned manually in the ip field.
+Must be valid IP address from static pool.
+  - `NONE` No IP address will be set because VM will have a NIC without network.
 - `is_primary` (Boolean) Whether this network is the primary network for the VM <a href="#restartrequired" style="color:red">(Restart Required)</a>.
 Value defaults to `false`.
 - `mac` (String) The MAC address to assign to this VM on this network.
 Autogenerated if not specified.
 Must be a valid mac address.
 - `name` (String) The name of the network to attach to the VM.
 If the value of [`<.type`](#<.type) attribute is one of `vapp` or `org` this attribute is **REQUIRED**.
 If the value of [`<.type`](#<.type) attribute is `none` this attribute is **NULL**.